 Vertically Opposite Angles

-Two angles which are formed, opposite to each other, when two lines intersect at a common point or vertex, is called as vertically opposite angles.
+Two angles which are formed, opposite to each other, when two lines intersect at a common point or vertex, are called vertically opposite angles.
 In the figure, given below;

 ∠POR = ∠SOQ and ∠POS = ∠ROQ